LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 The H,V,Re output field is scrollable using the left and right arrow keys on your keyboard.
 Velocity is in m/s if metric units are selected for flowrate Q, and ft/s if English units are selected for Q.

-Equations and Methodology for Pipe Networks Back to Pipe Network Analysis Calculation
+Equations and Methodology Back to Calculator

 The pipe network analysis calculation uses the steady state energy equation, Darcy Weisbach or Hazen Williams friction losses, and the Hardy Cross method to determine the flow rate in each pipe, loss in each pipe, and node pressures in the network.
 Minor losses (due to valves, pipe bends, etc.) in pipe networks can be accounted for by using the equivalent length of pipe method.